evidentlyai/evidently/docs/book/tests-and-reports/run-tests.md

 **Example 2**.
 You can specify both the Test condition and parameters together.

-In the first Test in the example above, Evidently still automatically derives the feature range from the reference.
+In the example above, Evidently automatically derives the feature range from the reference.
 You can also manually set the range (e.g., between 2 and 10).
 The Test fails if any value is out of this range:

 ```python
 feature_level_tests = TestSuite(tests=[